hwdsl2/docker-ipsec-vpn-server/README.md

 ### Retrieve VPN login details

-If you did not set environment variables via an `env` file, `VPN_USER` will default to `vpnuser` and both `VPN_IPSEC_PSK` and `VPN_PASSWORD` will be randomly generated.
+If you did not set environment variables via an `env` file, a vpn user login will default to `vpnuser` and both `VPN_IPSEC_PSK` and vpn user password will be randomly generated.
 To retrieve them, show the logs of the running container:

 ```
-docker logs ipsec-vpn-server
+docker logs l2tp-ipsec-vpn-server
 ```

 Search for these lines in the output: